zuliani99/PageRank_HITS_Comparison/README.md

 ## Usage
 After typed *./app* in the */app/bin* directory thw following message will be displayed:
 ```
-Do you want to activate VERBOSE mode to see the top_k nodes fro each k and algorithms?
+Do you want to activate VERBOSE mode to see the top_k nodes for each k and algorithms?
 (0/1)
 ```
 In case you choose wanto to see the *top_k* nodes for all top k values and for all algorithm insert 1, optherwise 0.
 After having pressed enter with the respective choiche the application execution will starts.